moliver28/research-handbook/content/job-families/product/product-designer.md

 Everything in the Senior Product Designer role, plus:

-- ➕ **Early adoption:** Drive the adoption of new processes, tools, and methods in the design practice.
+- ➕ **Early adoption:** Drive the adoption of new processes, tools, and methods to improve the design practice.
 - ➕ **Mentoring:** Provide impactful feedback to ICs of the UX deparment and mentor them throughout product development.
 - ➕ **Open source:** Create a welcoming community for every contributor by driving engagement of design community contributions.
 - ➕ **Thought leadership:** Support designers in advocating for best practices within their teams.
 - ➕ **Vision:** Collaborate with your group(s) to create a user-centric vision and shape the long-term roadmap based on user needs, connecting it to the broader product and company objectives.
-- **Cross-stage collaboration:** Drive cross-stage collaboration by helping designers to identify dependencies and areas for cross-department work.
+- **Cross-stage collaboration:** Promote a holistic UX by proactively helping designers navigate the organization and considering product overlaps, connections, and potential collisions.
-- **Communication:** Set an example for how to effectively communicate across teams by frequently participating in asynchronous collaboration in issues and merge requests.
+- **Communication:** Communicate UX activities with a focus on product outcomes, and set an example for frequent and effective asynchronous communication.
 - **Deliverables:** Create tactical and strategic deliverables for your group(s) (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews) across the subdepartment, and model best practices for giving and receiving feedback.
 - **Iteration:** Understand long-term goals in your group(s) and help other product designers break down designs into actionable steps.